pilcrowonpaper/SvelteKit-Firebase-Auth/README.md

-**Firebase is NOT built for SSR sites.
+**At the end of the day, Firebase is NOT built for SSR sites.
 Check out [Lucia](https://github.com/pilcrowOnPaper/lucia-sveltekit) or [Supabase Auth Helpers](https://github.com/supabase/auth-helpers/tree/main/packages/sveltekit) for a better experience, both for the developer and user**

 # create-svelte